EternalRival/decision-making-tool-task/README.md

 - Use the `wheel-of-fortune` branch as your development branch.
 - Your commits in the development branch should reflect the development history.
 Commits must follow the [guideline](https://docs.rs.school/#/git-convention).
 - Use the `gh-pages` branch as the deploy branch *(e.g. via the [`gh-pages`](https://www.npmjs.com/package/gh-pages) package)*.
-- Use the app **deploy link** to [submit](https://app.rs.school/course/student/cross-check-submit) the app to crosscheck in [app.rs](https://app.rs.school/course/student/cross-check-submit). **Make sure** your link is accessible to everyone by opening it in incognito mode
+- Use the app **deploy link** to [submit](https://app.rs.school/course/student/cross-check-submit) the app to crosscheck in [app.rs](https://app.rs.school/course/student/cross-check-submit). **Make sure** your link is accessible to everyone by opening it in incognito mode.
-- Create a Pull Request from the development branch into the `main` branch and format it according to [PR requirements](https://docs.rs.school/#/pull-request-review-process?id=Требования-к-pull-request-pr). **Do not merge** the development branch into the `main` branch
+- Create a Pull Request from the development branch into the `main` branch and format it according to [PR requirements](https://docs.rs.school/#/pull-request-review-process?id=Требования-к-pull-request-pr). **Do not merge** the development branch into the `main` branch.
 - Use the **PR link** to [submit](https://app.rs.school/course/student/dashboard) the app to mentor in [app.rs](https://app.rs.school/course/student/dashboard).

 ## General Requirements